jbesomi/texthero/README.md

 <h2 align="center">From zero to hero</h2>

-**Texthero is a python toolkit that help you work with text-based dataset quickly and effortlessly**.
+Texthero is a python toolkit to work with text-based dataset quickly and effortlessly.
 Texthero is very simple to learn and designed to be used on top of Pandas.
-Texthero makes the text data analysis journey easier thanks to his expressiveness and power.
+Texthero has the same expressiveness and power of Pandas and is extensively documented.
+Texthero is modern and conceived for programmers of the 2020 decade with little knowledge if any in linguistic.

 You can think of Texthero as a tool to help you _understand_ and work with text-based dataset.
 Given a tabular dataset, it's easy to _grasp the main concept_.
-Instead, given a text dataset it's harder to have quick insights of the underline data.

-With Texthero, preprocessing text data, map it into vectors and visualize the obtained vector space takes only a couple of lines.
+Instead, given a text dataset, it's harder to have quick insights into the underline data.
+With Texthero, preprocessing text data, map it into vectors and visualize the obtained vector space takes just a couple of lines.

-Texthero is composed of only three python modules *preprocessing.py*, *representation.py*, *visualization.py* and it's <a href="https://texthero.org/docs/getting-started">well documented</a>.
+Texthero include tools for:
+* Preprocess text data: it offers both out-of-the-box solutions but it's also flexible for custom-solutions.
+* Natural Language Processing: keyphrases and keywords extraction, named entity recognition and much more.
+* Text representation: TF-IDF, term frequency, pre-trained and custom word-embeddings.
+* Vector space analysis: clustering (K-means, Meanshift, DBSAN and Hierarchical), topic modelling (LDA and LSI) and interpretation.
+* Text visualization: keywords visualization, vector space visualization, place localization on maps.

+Texthero is free, open source and [well documented](https://texthero.org/docs) (and that's what we love most by the way!).

+We hope you will find pleasure working with Texthero as we had during his development.

 <h2 align="center">Installation</h2>